Home Politics and Current Affairs Yogi intervenes to avoid probable faceoff between IAS and IPS lobby

 NEWS OF THE DAY THEBUCKSTOPPER

-Recently, Uttar Pradesh chief Durga Shankar Mishra had rolled out a new guideline regarding review of development and law and order in Uttar Pradesh.
+Recently, Uttar Pradesh Durga Shankar Mishra had rolled out a new guideline regarding review of development and law and order in Uttar Pradesh.

-As per the guidelines, district magistrates (DMs) were to review the law and order in 68 of the total 75 districts with no active participation or value input from IPS officers controlling law and order in the district.
+As per the , district magistrates (DMs) were to review the law and order in 68 of the total 75 districts with no active participation or value input from IPS officers controlling law and order in the district.

 The order was repealed immediately and new order with revised conditions was issued.
 The new order states that DM would preside over the monthly law and order meetings and the SSP/SP, Additional DM, Additional SP, Deputy SP, senior prosecution officer, district government counsel and all station house officers (SHOs) would join those meetings.